Start your search for excellence

 9. Ask Questions

-Even though you may feel like you’re being interviewed, ultimately it is a great chance for you to ask questions and gain further insight in to the company and the role.
+Even though you may feel like you’re being interviewed, ultimately it is a great chance for you to ask questions and gain further insight into the company and the role.
 So many candidates fail to do this, but is so important to ask questions throughout and at the end of the interview.
-This can help clear up any uncertainty on the role and make sure your 100% committed to the role and the process.
+This can help clear up any uncertainty about the role and make sure you are 100% committed to the role and the process.
 Furthermore, discussing the company and role with the employer will help build rapport and shows you care about the next move in your career.
 Normally, I would suggest preparing around 8-10 questions to ask, some of these may be answered by the interviewer throughout anyway.